 30-30L: Excellent level of in-depth knowledge and understanding of the subjects.
-Excellent skills of analysis, synthesis and independent judgment.
-Arguments expressed in an original way and with appropriate technical language.
+Excellent skills in analysis, synthesis, and independent judgment.
+Arguments are expressed in an original way and with appropriate technical language.

 Assessment methods:

 Attending Students: The assessment for this module is as follows